stew1922/CrackedKraken/README.md

     from kraken import PublicKraken
     eth_df = PublicKraken('ethusd').get_ohlc_dataframe()

     - NOTE: this will only return the most recent 720 time frames, to get more history utilize the following code:

     # first go to the Historical Kraken trades website and download all files: "https://support.kraken.com/hc/en-us/articles/360047543791-Downloadable-historical-market-data-time-and-sales-"

     from kraken import KrakenData
-    folder_path = 'C:/folder_path'     # this is the folder or directory where the downloaded Kraken history is saved. db_path = 'C:/db_path'     # this is the folder/location you would like the database to be saved - you will need around 12 GB of space.
+    folder_path = 'C:/folder_path'     # this is the folder or directory where the downloaded Kraken history is saved. db_path = 'C:/db_path'     # this is the folder/location you would like the database to be saved - you will need upwards of 15 GB of space.

     KrakenData().create_kraken_db(folder_path, db_path)